Lipschitz and biLipschitz Maps on Carnot Groups: Counterexamples

 \subsection{A Space-Filling Curve}

-\begin{teo} There exists an Ahlfors $2$-regular metric space $X$ and a Lipschitz map $F: X \rightarrow \textbf{R}^2$ whose image has positive $2$-dimensional Hausdorff measure but $F$ is not biLipschitz on any set of positive $2$-dimensional measure. \end{teo}
+\begin{teo} There exists an Ahlfors $2$-regular metric space $X$ and a Lipschitz map $F: X \rightarrow \textbf{R}^2$ such that $F(X)$ has positive $2$-dimensional Hausdorff measure but $F$ is not biLipschitz on any set of positive $2$-dimensional measure. \end{teo}

 \begin{proof} The function in question will be the space-filling curve $F$ from $[0, 1]$ (equipped with the square root distance metric) to the unit square in $\textbf{R}^2$ mentioned in Section 7.3 of \cite{Ste}.
-Although this function is a surjective map of spaces with Hausdorff dimension 2 and Lipschitz, it is not biLipschitz on any subset with Hausdorff 2-measure.
-To see this, suppose that the space-filling curve $f$ is biLipschitz on a set $A$ with $H^2(A) > 0$.
-As $f(A)$ has positive Lebesgue measure, it contains a point $x$ of Lebesgue density one.
+Although this function is a surjective map of spaces with Hausdorff dimension 2 and Lipschitz, it is not biLipschitz on any subset with positive Hausdorff 2-measure.
+To see this, suppose that the space-filling curve $F$ is biLipschitz on a set $A$ with $H^2(A) > 0$.
+As $F(A)$ has positive Lebesgue measure, it contains a point $x$ of Lebesgue density one.
 Letting $\epsilon > 0$ there exists $\delta > 0$ such that Writing out the binary expansion of the components of $x$ and of $\delta$, $B(x; \delta)$ contains a dyadic cube $Q$ of side at least $.1 \delta$; as

 As $F$ is measure-preserving, letting $J$ be the preimage of $Q$ we conclude By rescaling and translating we can suppose $F$ is therefore biLipschitz on a set $A$ of Hausdorff 2-measure arbitrarily close to $1$ (although the rescaled $F$ is not identical to our space-filling curve, it preserves all the relevant properties, such as being Lipschitz in the appropriate metric, measure-preserving, and sending a pair of points whose 'square root' distance is at least $\frac{1}{2}$ to the same point).